Analysis of adaptation strategies of water insecure coastal communities of Tanzania by gender: Case of Mlingotini village in Bagamoyo district

 Abstract

-are already being felt and projected to affect adversely the security of water in coastal
+Climate change is a global phenomenon that requires significant responses.
+Its impactsare already being felt and projected to affect adversely the security of water in coastal

 areas.
 To develop effective adaptation plans, policies and strategies require

-disaggregated data on both men and women’s response to climate change.
+disaggregated data on both men and women ' s response to climate change.
 Therefore,

 this paper fills this knowledge gap by analyzing adaptation strategies of water insecure